Flow-induced dorso-ventral deformation enhances propulsive efficiency in flexible caudal fins

 Swimming offers a compelling system to test the efficiency gains from mechanical intelligence in animals.
 The passive mechanics of a swimmer's body and fins deform as a consequence of their coupled mechanical interactions with the surrounding water.
 This flow-structure interaction (FSI) is widely appreciated to play a major role in the dynamics of swimming animals such as fish, cetaceans, and pinnipeds.
 These animals use body and appendage (i.e., a fin, flipper, or fluke) deformation to propel themselves through water \citep{fish2006passive, Long1996b}.
 For example, FSI dynamics enable the body of trout to swim in a wake with minimal muscle activity to realize an energetic benefit \citep{Taguchi2011a, Liao2004b}.
 Under these conditions, it is even possible for the body of a \emph{dead} fish to swim momentarily by undulating through a turbulent wake \citep{beal2006passive,Liao2003f}.
 Despite broad appreciation for the role of FSI in swimming, the mechanisms of efficiency gains remain mysterious.

-The current study explores propulsion with numerical modeling of fish swimming.
-We focus on the caudal fin, which is the primary organ for thrust generation in a diversity of species \citep{lighthill1975mathematical,seo2022improved}.
-Caudal fins are highly flexible membrane-like structures strengthened by slender bony rays that extend from the point-of-attachment on the peduncle to the tips of the fins \citep{bainbridge1963caudal,lauder2000function}.
+The current study explores propulsion with computational fluid dynamic modeling of fish swimming.
+We focus on the caudal fin, which is the primary organ for thrust generation in a diversity of species \citep{lighthill1975mathematical,seo2022improved,zhou2025hydrodynamically, zhou2024effect}.
+Caudal fins in many teleost fish are highly flexible membrane-like structures strengthened by slender bony rays that extend from the point-of-attachment on the peduncle to the tips of the fins \citep{bainbridge1963caudal,lauder2000function}.
 In many fishes, the dorsal and ventral regions of the caudal fin have a higher density of rays \citep{bainbridge1963caudal,lauder2000function} and flexor muscles preferentially attach and actuate the dorsal and ventral margins of the caudal fin \citep{flammang2008speed}.